cloudmesh-community/sp20-516-255/Cloudmesh-OpenAPI/Readme.md

 ## Introduction

 Many cloud providers have introduced machine learning capabilities on their infrastructure.
-The project aims to provide an open API for timeseries forecasting.
+The project aims to provide an open API for timeseries forecasting for AWS using Forecast Services and S3

-1. Amazon
-1. Azure

 ### AWS AI Service : Forecast Open API Service Features